 Two sampling frames are built for each sampling stage.
-At the first stage the list of Population census 2000 counting areas is used as sampling frame.
-All territory of Latvia was divided in small territories during the Population census 2000.
+At the first stage the list of Population Census 2000 counting areas is used as a sampling frame.
+All territory of Latvia was divided into small areas during the Population Census 2000.
 The list contains information about the number of households in each counting area.

-At the second stage sampling frame is built from The Population Register, statistical register of dwellings and statistical register of households.
+At the second stage, a sampling frame is built from the Population Register, statistical register of dwellings and statistical register of households.